 Create some more monsters

-Holding Control, click and drag the Monster object.
-You'll notice it creates another instance.
+Holding control, click and drag the Monster object.
+You'll notice it spawns another instance.
 This is simply another object of the Monster object type.

 Object types are essentially 'classes' of objects.
 In the event system, you mainly deal with object types.
 For example, you might make an event that says "Bullet collides with Monster".
 This actually means "Any instance of the Bullet object type collides with any instance of the Monster object type" - as opposed to having to make a separate event for each and every monster.
+With Sprites, all instances of an object type also share the same texture.
+This is great for efficiency - when players play your game online, rather than having to download 8 monster textures for 8 monsters, they only need to download one monster texture and Construct 2 repeats it 8 times.
 We'll cover more on object types vs. instances later.
 For now, a good example to think about is different types of enemy are different object types, then the actual enemies themselves (which there might be several of) are instances of those object types.

-Using Control + drag, create 7 or 8 new monsters.
+Using control + drag, create 7 or 8 new monsters.
 Don't place any too close to the player, or they might die straight away!
-Remember you can zoom out with Control + mouse wheel down if it helps, and spread them over the whole layout.
+You can zoom out with control + mouse wheel down if it helps, and spread them over the whole layout.
 You should end up with something a bit like this.

-Now it's time to add our custom logic with Construct's visual method of programming - events!
+Now it's time to add our custom functionality via Construct 2's visual method of programming - the event system.